enkidevs/curriculum/python/functional-programming/generators/benefits-of-using-generators.md

 However, the set of generated values can only be used once.

 ---
+## Practice

+When using generators ??? wait for all the values to be generated before using them.

+* we don't have to
+* we have to

+---
 ## Revision

 Because generators create values on demand, this results in ??? memory consumption.